-In honor of #NationalBestFriendDay, we’ve found seven exercises that you can do with a friend!
+We’ve found seven exercises that you can do with a friend!
 Friends are the best workout buddies because they keep you motivated, make exercising fun and hold you accountable to your goals!
 Try out these exercises with your favorite workout buddy this week!

 Jump squats with a clap